qiskit-community/qiskit-metal/docs/index.rst

 * Community-driven
 * Both a python API and a front-end visual GUI interface.

+Use the [Slack channel (Join here!)](https://slack.com/app_redirect?channel=metal) to communicate with the developers and other participants.
+You may also use this channel inquire about collaborations.

 Qiskit-metal is licensed under Apache 2.0.
 IBM reserves no copyright over outputs of qiskit-metal.

 .. rubric:: Metal & it's vision (read full `Medium blog <https://medium.com/qiskit/what-if-we-had-a-computer-aided-design-program-for-quantum-computers-4cb88bd1ddea>`_):